bubenshchykov/ngrok/README.md

 });
 ```

-See [the ngrok documentation for all of the tunnel definition options](https://ngrok.com/docs#tunnel-definitions) including: `name, inspect, host_header, bind_tls, hostname, crt, key, client_cas, remote_addr`.
+See [the ngrok documentation for all of the tunnel definition options](https://ngrok.com/docs/ngrok-agent/config#config-ngrok-tunnel-definitions) including: `name, inspect, host_header, scheme, hostname, crt, key, remote_addr`.

-Note on regions: the region used in the first tunnel will be used for all the following tunnels.
+Note on regions:

+* The region used in the first tunnel will be used for all the following tunnels
+* If you do not provide a region, ngrok will try to pick the closest one to your location.
+This will include the region in the URL.
+To get a URL without a region, set the region to "us".

 ### Disconnect